 (2) Resources sold or traded at or near fair market value;

 (3) Resources that are transferred between members of the same assistance group (including ineligible aliens or disqualified persons whose resources are being considered available to the assistance group); and

-(4) Resources that are transferred for reasons other than qualifying or attempting to qualify for food assistance benefits.
+(4) Resources that are transferred for reasons other than qualifying or attempting to qualify for SNAP benefits.
 Example: a parent placing funds into an educational trust fund for a dependent child.

 (D) How is the disqualification period determined?

 To calculate the total resources for the assistance group, start with the amount of the nonexempt transferred resources added to the other countable resources.
 The amount that exceeds the resource limit is the amount used to determine the length of the disqualification period: